neilgebhard/posterly/README.md

 ## Why I built the project this way

 - I decided to make a clone so that my primary focus could be on the development process.
 By copying an existing application, I'm able to avoid creating designs from scratch and doing product development.
 - For state management, I realized that many modern React apps aren't using Redux anymore.
 Nowadays, there are many viable alternatives to Redux such as react-query, MobX, Zustand, and Recoil.
-Therefore, I used `useState` and `Context` because I wanted to establish and prove my foundation in React's core features and stay technology-agnostic.
+Therefore, I used `useState` and `Context` because I wanted to use React's native state management API to stay technology-agnostic.
-- I used `TypeScript` because the industry seems to be gravitating toward it and it touts so many benefits.
-Small bugs become so much easier to catch, especially ones that are masterfully hidden through JavaScript's dynamic typing.
+- I used `TypeScript` because it's the industry standard and it touts so many benefits.
+Small bugs become so much easier to catch, especially ones that are hidden through JavaScript's dynamic typing.
 Refactoring and reiterating code becomes a breeze with TypeScript's code completion and IDE IntelliSense.
-- Even though I'm mainly a **front-end developer**, my aim is to gain a well-rounded perspective on developing web applications.
-Hence, I made this app full-stack to provide myself with an optimal learning experience.
-For a front-end developer, there are many insights gained by developing a back-end such as learning about `HTTP`, `API design`, and `authentication`.
 - Testing is important for ensuring that an application is working as intended for users.
-It helps detect and protect code from bugs as changes are made to an application. `Cypress` has been gaining popularity as a leading end-to-end testing framework, so I used the technology in this project.
-You can see some of the code I wrote using it [here](https://github.com/neilgebhard/reddit-clone/blob/master/frontend/cypress/integration/app.spec.js).
+It helps detect and protect code from bugs as changes are made to an application. `Cypress` is a leading end-to-end testing framework, so I used it in this project.
+You can see some of the code I wrote [here](https://github.com/neilgebhard/reddit-clone/blob/master/frontend/cypress/integration/app.spec.js).

 ## Technologies

-The frameworks and libraries this project is made with:
+The frameworks and libraries of this project:

 Frontend: